 “Should the circumstances justify it, it remains open to the parties, either upon H leaving school or, indeed, at any other point, to apply to the court to vary the periodical payments order.
 Should they do so, the court will evaluate that application in the light of all of the known relevant factors at that time.”

 *Aburn v Aburn EWCA Civ 72Get Expert Advice You can contact us for confidential family law advice.
 We offer free, no obligation, telephone consultations for qualifying individuals.
 If you would like to book an initial phone consultation at no cost, please contact us today.
-We will remain fully operational for the duration of the 2021 Lockdown restrictions in Milton Keynes.
-Copyright 2013-2021 Rainscourt Law LLP.
+Copyright 2013-2022 Rainscourt Law LLP.
 All rights reserved.